michaelnozbe/iPadOnly.com/_book/two.md

 ---
 part: two
-title: The New Office Paradigm
+title: Section 2.
+The New Office Paradigm
 subtitle: Can a tablet substitute your whole office equipment?
 ---